iamdanialkamali/iamdanialkamali.github.io/_posts/2024-12-25-triton-intro.md

 Understanding this execution model is essential for writing efficient GPU code.
 By carefully managing how we divide the work among grids, blocks, and threads and how we access memory, we can maximize parallelism and minimize latency, ultimately achieving significant speedups compared to running the same code on a CPU.

+## Let's Go for Triton

+Now that we understood the building blocks and concepts, we can start on the rough idea of our `add_scalar_kernel`.

 For our `add_scalar_kernel`, each thread in each block will take one element from the input tensor, add the given scalar value to it, and then write the result to the corresponding position in the output tensor.
 Because we'll launch many blocks (and therefore many threads) in parallel, each instance can work on a different element of the tensor independently.
 This is how we achieve massive speedups on the GPU.

 **Inputs and Outputs of Our Kernel**